 What is Marketing Productivity?

 It is the quantifiable version of the performance and efficiency of a marketing campaign.

-For example- Say, the aim of your marketing campaign was to launch your brand over social media.
-Normally, you would measure the success of the campaign based on a few factors such as:
+For example- Say, your marketing campaign aimed to launch your brand over social media.
+Typically, you would measure the success of the campaign based on a few factors, such as:

 - By the number of people who viewed your launch